glotzerlab/hoomd-rs/doc/src/mc-tutorial/custom-random-walk.md

 > as defined in [Manousiouthakis & Deem](https://doi.org/10.1063/1.477973).

-To implement a local trial move that can only step left, right, down, or up, you first need to list the possible moves:
+To implement a local trial move that can only step left, right, down, or up, you can first list the possible moves:
 ```rust,ignore
 {{#include ../../../examples/mc-tutorial/custom-random-walk.rs:local_trial_steps}}
 ```